 Participants behave rationally if they act to maximise their utility.
 The utility function can be defined to model different behaviours.
 For instance, participants may always follow the protocol, which can be modelled by assigning infinite utility when they comply and zero otherwise.
 Alternatively, adversarial participants may derive utility from minimising another participant’s utility.
-In the following, we make the natural assumption that everyone tries to maximise their cryptocurrency holdings, but we stress that our framework can accommodate other utility functions as well.
+In the following, we make the natural assumption that everyone tries to maximise their cryptocurrency holdings, but we stress that our framework can also accommodate other utility functions.

 We assume that participants can collude, meaning they can coordinate strategies and aggregate their utilities.
-Colluding participants effectively merge into a single entity capable of executing joint actions.
+They effectively merge into a single entity capable of executing joint actions.
 They can also freely share any information they possess.
-Conversely, non-colluding participants can only communicate through the blockchain.
-We will formally define collusion and information-sharing later in this work.
+Conversely, non-colluding participants only communicate through the blockchain.
+We formally define collusion and information-sharing in Section~\ref{sec:total-composition}.

 \begin{remark} Incentive compatibility does not assess the quality of a protocol’s design.
-A flawed protocol -- such as one that destroys half of all participants' funds -- could still be IC if rational participants adhere to its prescribed actions.
+A flawed protocol---such as one that destroys half of all participants' funds---could still be IC if rational participants adhere to its prescribed actions.
 While such protocols may be impractical, our focus is solely on whether rational agents will follow the protocol {\em once they choose to participate.} \end{remark}